Ricotta Cheesecake

 1. Preheat the oven to 325°F and set an oven rack in the middle position.
 Spray a 9-inch springform pan with nonstick cooking spray; dust it evenly with flour and tap out any excess.

 3. Meanwhile, make the filling: Combine the cream cheese, sugar and salt in the bowl of a food processor fitted with the blade attachment.
 Process until soft and creamy, about 1 minute.
 Add the ricotta and process until the mixture is smooth and light, another 2 minutes.
-Add the eggs, one at a time, processing for 5-10 seconds between each addition.
+Add the eggs, one at a time, processing for 5 to 10 seconds between each addition.
 Add the vanilla, amaretto, cornstarch and orange zest and process until mixture is just combined (do not overmix).

 4. Pour the filling into the crust, smoothing the top with a spatula.
 Bake the cheesecake for 50 to 60 minutes, until the top is lightly golden, the edges are set and the center is quite jiggly but not totally liquid (it will continue to cook as it cools).
 Carefully remove the cheesecake from the oven and allow it to cool completely on a wire rack.
-It will sink a bit -- that's okay.
+It will sink a bit—that's okay.
 Once cool, If necessary, run a thin-bladed knife around the edge of the cake to make sure it's not sticking to the sides (which can cause cracks as it cools), then cover with plastic wrap and transfer to the refrigerator to cool for at least 8 hours or overnight.

 5. For the topping: After the cake has chilled, spread the raspberry jam evenly over the top of the cheesecake, leaving a ¾-inch border around the edge of the cake (essentially, the jam goes on the sunken part of the cake).
 Place the raspberries evenly over top.
 Using a fine sieve, dust the top of the cake with Confectioners' sugar.
 Cover and refrigerate until ready to serve.